FrankLhota56/fortran66-flex/README.md

 ## The World Where Fortran 66 Was Developed (TLDR)

-To understand the quirky nature of Fortran 66, we need to take a quick review of the radically different nature of software development in the early decades of software programming.
+To understand the quirky nature of Fortran 66, we need to take a quick review of the radically different nature of software development in the early decades of programming.

 The software development process was quite different half a century ago.
 Before Fortran, most programs were written in assembler.
 In the early decades of computers, programs were often hand written on coding sheets; these sheets would then be handed to card punch operators that would turn the program into a deck of Hollerith (punch) cards, then these cards would be processed by the assembler / compiler.